ericsama1/Automation_test/README.md

 These requirements is in requirements file in requirements/requirements.txt

+You need add the path of the framework in the OS environment variables to run the test.

 ## Settings
 The file settings/settings.py is the settings file, where assign the url to automate.
 And define the path to save the evidence (screenshot, log file, etc), the default value is the test path.